-Computer-aided design, is the use of computers to create, analyse, modify or optimise a design.
-Its a 3d digital file which can be emailed to any CAM manufacturers,nm for instant fabrication.
-3d cad files can be used for product visuals and rapid prototyping.
-It can even be used to conduct force simulations.
+Computer aided design, is the use of computers to create, analyse, or modify a design.
+In addition, 3D digital files can be emailed to any CAM manufacturers, for instant fabrication.
+3D CAD files can also be used for product visuals and rapid prototyping.
+Furthermore, it can even be used to conduct force simulations.
 That is to name a few applications.

-CAD is mainly used for detailed engineering of 3D models or 2D drawings of physical designs.
+CAD is mainly used for detailed engineering of 3D models, or 2D drawings of physical designs.
 A CAD file is a blueprint design file which drives computer controlled machines (like a 3D printer or injection mold press).
-A typical CAD file will include 2 vital elements.
-One, a 3d shape of your object accurate to a fraction of mm, in the 3d software you can preview the design in the 3d environment, rotate it, zoom in, view cross sectional and so on.
+A typical computer aided design file will include 2 vital elements.
+Firstly, a 3D shape of your object, accurate to a fraction of mm.
+Secondly, in the 3D software you can preview the design in the 3d environment, rotate it, zoom in, view cross sectional and so on.

 Above is a picture with a CAD model on screen being developed by our CAD designer.

 2D shapes are used with the primary feature forming operations.
-Nearly all 3d forms are made up of, or start as a 2d shape.
+Generally, 3d forms are made up of, or start as a 2d shape.
 With most parametric solid modelling, forms are built from 2d sketches using the 6 primary forming operations as shown below.